Kocisov/coffeebreak/README.md

 cd coffeebreak
 npm install

-npm start // for devServer with hot reload npm run build // build for production
+# for devServer with hot reload
+npm start
+# build for production
+npm run build
 ```

 ## Contribution
-* 1. Fork repo
+1. Fork repo
-* 2. Make some code
+2. Make some code
-* 3. Pull request
+3. Pull request
-* 4. Be happy :)
+4. Be happy :)

 All contributions are very appreciated!